nickjackolaisen/BusinessInitiaitive/_posts/corporations/2023-08-07-corporate_knowledge_management.md

 title: "Knowledge Management | Channeling the Power of Organizational Knowledge in Your Corporation"
 layout: post
 date: 2023-08-07
-update_date: 2023-09-06
+update_date: 2023-09-13
 author: jack_nicholaisen
-summary: "Are you struggling with capturing, sharing, and leveraging your organization's knowledge?
-If so, you're not alone.
-Many companies struggle to effectively manage their knowledge, which can lead to inefficiencies, missed opportunities, and even failure."
+summary: "Struggling with managing your organization's knowledge?
+You're not alone.
+Inefficient knowledge management can lead to missed opportunities and failure."
 permalink: /corporation/knowledge-management/
 ---